Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Adaptive Design Optimization

-Prior to the BO process, we select a series of initial samples $\{\boldsymbol{x}_1, \dots, \boldsymbol{x}_n\}$.
-These are selected based on prior knowledge, using statistical design of experiments (DoE) techniques \cite{jin-olhs-05, shang-doe-20}, or from existing data.
-High-fidelity evaluation methods, such as DFT calculations, are employed to acquire properties for these samples.
-The subsequent BO process consists of two main components: an uncertainty-aware ML model \cite{zhang-uaml-22} that is trained on the available data to predict the POIs from the design variables, and an acquisition function that defines a strategy to select a new design to be evaluated.
-The acquisition function trades off exploration against exploitation: exploitation prioritizes designs with better predicted objective values, while exploration prioritizes sampling in the less explored regions in the design space.
+Before the BO process, we select a series of initial samples $\{\boldsymbol{x}_1, \dots, \boldsymbol{x}_n\}$ based on prior knowledge, using statistical design of experiments \cite{shang-doe-20}, or from existing data.
+High-fidelity evaluation methods, such as DFT, are employed to acquire properties for these samples.
+The subsequent BO process consists of two main components: an uncertainty-aware ML model \cite{zhang-uaml-22} trained on the available data to predict the POIs from the design variables, and an acquisition function that defines a strategy to select a new design to be evaluated.
+The acquisition function trades off exploration (prioritizes designs with better predicted objective values) against exploitation (prioritizes sampling in the less explored regions of design space).
 Acquisition functions are usually agnostic about data format or ML model form, while the ML model's compatibility with data limits where BO can be applied.
-In the following, we present our development of uncertainty-aware ML models, in pursuit of extending BO's applicability.
+In the following, we present our development of uncertainty-aware ML models to extend BO's applicability.